Skip to Content

 We strongly advise booking your bungalow online on the National Park's website as they get snapped up quite quickly.
 You can also book things on the day you arrive, but run the risk of there being no bungalows available for you.
 For camping, however, you can only book when you get there, not online beforehand.

-To make a reservation, send an email at [email protected] or call +66 7471 2409,+66 7478 3485.
+To make a reservation, send an email to [email protected] or call +66 7471 2409, +66 7478 3485.

 Things to do in Koh Adang

-Adventure travellers will be in paradise here.
+Adventure travelers will be in paradise here.
 Most of the island's interior is dense jungle and largely inaccessible.
 There are only ever a handful of people at any one time on Koh Adang, so you truly feel like you have the entire island all to yourself.

 Beaches on Koh Adang